filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 ```

 {{< alert icon="tip" >}}
-Note that if you have split your markets subsystem, you will need to specify `--call-on-market`.
+Note that if you have split your markets subsystem, you will need to specify `--call-on-markets`.
 {{< /alert >}}

 ## Configuration